hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 ### RMSE as measure of success

-In stead of testing the model on historical data, one can perform the test on line.
+In stead of testing the model on historical data, one can perform the test in a online fashion.
 For example, if the sample period is 1 day, one can predict the conversion rate of tomorrow using all data available upto today; then repeat on the following days.

+The test procedure is described as follows.

-- Assume we have some data available for training that allow us to predict (with model A or model B) the conversion rate of of $M$ keywords for tomorrow (day 1)
+- Assume we have some data available for training which allow us to predict (with model A and model B) the conversion rate of of $$M$$ keywords for tomorrow (day 1)

   $$\{\hat{R}^B_{j1}\}_{j=1}^{M} , \{\hat{R}^B_{j1}\}_{j=1}^{M}$$